 Student safety is of utmost importance at Bishop Hartley.
-As of October 31, 2018, Bishop Hartley High School has 685 student enrolled in grades 9-12.
+As of September 9, 2019, Bishop Hartley High School has 719 students enrolled in grades 9-12.
 Making sure these students feel safe and are prepared for dangerous situations is a top priority.

 Constant Level 1 Lockdown - exterior doors are locked and visitors must be admitted through the main school doors.